 Dr. Richardson is currently the Principal Investigator of three studies: 1) the Cheque Day Study, a randomized controlled trial examining the drug-related impacts of alternative social assistance disbursement; 2) the Research Participation Study, a project examining the social and structural influences on and outcomes related to participation in drug use research; and 3) the ASSET Study, a cohort study examining the impacts of broadly-defined economic engagement among inner-city residents.
 Her mixed-methods research links observational research, the implementation of social and structural interventions, and studies on medical research participation.

 Dr. Richardson holds Master’s and Doctoral degrees in sociology from Nuffield College at the University of Oxford, England where she was a Pierre Elliot Trudeau Foundation Scholar.
-She is currently supported by a Canadian Institutes of Health Research New Investigator Award and a Michael Smith Foundation for Health Research Career Scholar Award.
+Her work has been supported by a Canadian Institutes of Health Research New Investigator Award and a Michael Smith Foundation for Health Research Career Scholar Award, and is currently supported by a Canadian Institutes of Health Research Early Career Investigator Foundation Scheme Grant.